GRCDEV/ArduSim/help/development.md

 It is highly recommended to initialize the variables used by the protocol in the method `initializeDataStructures()` of the implementation with the same approach, with arrays of length `api.Tools.getNumUAVs()` and starting threads in function `startThreads()` of the implementation for all UAVs from 0 to `api.Tools.getNumUAVs() - 1`.
 This way the protocol code will be correct for real or virtual multicopters regardless the number of UAVs running on the same machine, as it is a dynamic value defined when ArduSim is run.

-"MBCAP" and "Swarn protocol" are good examples on how to make the code work for real and virtual UAVs.
+"MBCAP" and "MUSCOP" are good examples on how to make the code work for real and virtual UAVs.
 The ID of each UAV is used inside messages transmitted among UAVs, and the location of the UAV in the arrays is used in functions and variables.